JananiSenthilraj01/30-day-ai-journey/README.md

 30 Days Python Challenge

-4. Print even numbers from 2 to 20
 ##  Learning Goal

 To understand how Python makes decisions using `if`, `elif`, `else`, comparison operators, and logical operators.